-Because there are so many different versions of pcb files in use today, In order to avoid version conflicts we require our clients to provide us with a full set of Gerber and NC drill files.
+Because there are so many different versions of pcb files in use today, we require our clients to provide us with a full set of Gerber and NC drill files to avoid version conflicts.

 When submitting Gerber files for the quote or an order, it’s handy to have a simple text file that accompanies the data explaining the requirements that do not appear in the Gerber files.

-Important information not often easily identifiable includes solder mask and silkscreen colors, penalisation requirements if any, pad finish, board thickness, and copper weight.
+Important information not often easily identifiable includes solder mask and silkscreen colors, penalization requirements, if any, pad finish, board thickness, and copper weight.